 Bay Meadows and Lansdowne

 We see that this is the Bay Meadows track that was in San Mateo (it no longer exists), but in the movie its name is Lansdowne.
 The Lansdowne track was one in British Columbia, which I think is significant, that the track is given this particular name.
-This will be discussed as we look at the references to clowns in the film, and consider the love-stricken fool Pierrot (Pagliacci), and his jealousy over his wife/lover Columbine.
-Pierrot is pointedly referred to a couple of times in the film and the clown mask used by Johnny is peculiar to the film, it was not in the book.
+This will be discussed as we look at the references to clowns in the film, and consider the love-stricken fool Pierrot (Pagliaccio), and his jealousy over his wife/lover Columbine.
+Pierrot is pointedly referred to a couple of times in the film, and the clown mask used by Johnny is peculiar to the film, it was not in the book.
 We have the race track itself associated with the name of the "dove" Columbine (Columbia).
 Appropriately, the track is a faithless obsession who drives her foolish lovers mad.
 I know this will strike the vast majority as preposterous, but minds may be changed along the way.

 Perhaps I Should Relate a Brief Summary of the Story of Pagliacci Before Going Further